Naveen-Kumar48/Forescribe-Frontend-Assignment/README.md

 - **Glassmorphism 2.0**: Implemented a deep-blur backdrop with a customized 20% opacity charcoal overlay for a premium SaaS feel.

-- **Pixel Perfection**: Standardized border-radius (`2.5rem`) and standardized typography sizing for a professional, cohesive identity.

 ### Performance Optimizations

 - **Hydration Safety**: Added automatic mounting guards to ensure zero-error rendering across all browsers.